-- Is it more important to have a big house or a short commute?
-Would you rather play in a big yard or in a big park?
+- 3. Is it more important to have a big house or a short commute?
+Would you rather have a big yard or a big park?

-- Would your rather entertain and play at home or at the museums, restaurants and public spaces?
+- 4. Would you rather entertain and play at home or at the museums, restaurants and public spaces?

-- Does the term “up-and-coming-neighborhood” make you excited or make you cringe?
+- 5. Does "up-and-coming" or "fixer-upper" make you excited or make you cringe?

-- Do you plan to walk or drive to school, work, store, library or park?
+- 6. Do you plan to walk or drive to school, work, the store, library or park?

-- What is your favorite part of your current daily routine?
+- 7. What is your favorite part of your daily routine?

 If we were meeting for coffee, I could give you more specific feedback on your preferences... but to get you started and narrow your search (the point of this post!) let me talk in generalities... and keep reading to the end to get even more Houston resources.

 This is a very important thing to consider.
 If you or your partner will drive to work during rush hour each day, this could take hours of your day.
 Seriously consider living close to work.
 In general, traffic is slow heading into the middle of the city in the morning and slow heading out of the city in the evening.
 Before you commit to this commute, you absolutely need to try it during rush hour.

 2. Where will the kids go to school?